lemoinem/lemoinem.github.com/_posts/2017-04-23-credentials-for-REST-API.md

 title: "Credentials format for REST APIs in the context of Web Apps (Part 1)"
 ---

+This is the first part of my [Authentatication and security for REST API in the context of Web Apps](/2017/04/22/REST-APIs-authentication-and-security.html) serie of posts.
+In this one, we will focus on how to design credentials containers (token and such).

 When one says authentication, one automatically thinks about credentials.

 Up to now, the basic way to store credentials in a Web App, was through the use of sessions: